 If you can relate, this post is for you.

 Over the years I have come to see diets for what they really are.
 Whether you package the plan as “clean eating” or a Biblical eating plan, it’s all the same– Even a Bible Diet food list can become our “law” and the law cannot change our hearts.
 Only God, in His grace, can.

-I believe that your eyes will be opened to why you still continue to struggle with food, even though you are trying hard to do better.
+I believe that your eyes will be opened to why you still continue to struggle with food and overcoming overeating, even though you are trying hard to do better.

 If you are unfamiliar with the Bible, there are a few points I would like to familiarize you with for the purpose of this post.